Evidence-Based Management™ (EBM)

 Agile organizations know that frequent inspection of results limits risk and improves the ability to deliver value.
 Their leaders manage investments based on ROI and value.
 At the same time, they work to influence the organization to create an adaptive culture that allows it to take advantage of opportunities before their competitors do.

 Evidence-Based Management helps organizations put their right measures in place to invest in the right places, make smarter decisions and reduce risk using an iterative and incremental approach.
 This empirical method alongside the agile principles and values enables successful steps of change for the organization.

 Start by looking at Value

 Organizations invest in agile processes, tools, training, and coaching, but how much are they getting back?
 Has product delivery improved?
 How much happier are customers?
 Are employees satisfied and enabled?
 Traditional metrics might give you insight into improvements of operational efficiency but the more important conversation is about improving your ability to create value for your customers and stakeholders.

 EBM looks at 4 Key Value Areas.
-Defined measures will vary by organization, but all 4 areas contribute to an organization’s ability to deliver business value.
+Defined measures will vary by organization and all 4 areas contribute to an organization’s ability to deliver business value.
 KVA goals and example measures for each area are further defined in the EBM Guide.